 Assessing the risks that a company’s surplus is materially misstated.

 The procedures above are performed for purposes of completing a full-scope examination on an insurance legal entity.
-However, procedures related to governance and risk management are performed at the group level (See Section VI.B. for further discussion).
+However, procedures related to governance and risk management can be performed at the group level when appropriate (See Section VI.B. for further discussion).
 In addition, for all other procedures, the states coordinate the examination of multiple insurance legal entities wherever possible.
 This typically involves identifying the systems that are common among members of the insurance group and only subjecting those common systems to one examination.
 This requires coordination among all domestic states and then further coordination in actually testing the particular system so that all domestic states can rely upon such work for their legal entity examinations.